vialfmj/nodemailer-test/README.md

+---
-##Welcome to my nodemailer-test project
+#Welcome to my nodemailer-test project
 This project is about send mails using nodemailer in nodeJs
+---
 ## How to use:
 - Set NODEMAILER_USER and NODEMAILER_PASS environment  variables where
 NODEMAILER_USER is the email from you send mails and NODEMAILER_PASS is the respective password.